protocol/research-website/archetypes/authors/_index.md

 # Role/position (e.g. Research Scientist)
 role:

-# Existing research group (use folder name) or free text
+# Zero or one of the groups in content/groups (or free text)
 groups:
   -